 Bulb Covers for Daffodils and Tulips

-Alyssum -- Self-sowing annual with masses of white or purple flowers.
+Alyssum -- Self-sowing annual with masses of white, pink or purple flowers.
 Easy to grow from seed.
 Asperula orientalis -- Blue Woodruff.
 Self-sowing annual with fluffy, lavender-blue flowers in early summer.
 Shade tolerant.
 Calendula -- Cheerful orange, yellow or apricot flowers.
 Easy to grow from seed.
 Reseeds very well.
 Clarkia amoena -- Self-sowing wildflower with pink, red and white flowers.
 Excellent bulb cover for daffodils and tulips.
 Easy to grow from seed.
 Gilia tricolor -- Native wilflower.
 Delicate, lilac and white flowers with contrasting dark eyes.
 Chocolate fragrance.
 Malcolmia maritima -- Virginia Stock.
 Lightly fragrant, pink, purple and white flowers.
 Quick to bloom from seed.
 Nemophila maculata -- Five Spot.
 White flowers with purple-blue spots.
 Quick to bloom and easy to grow.
 Wonderful bulb cover for daffodils and tulips.
 Nemophila 'Penny Black' -- Compact plants with 1" violet-black flowers.
 Unique color.
 Blooms quickly from an early spring sowing.
 Nigella damascena -- Pink, blue or white flowers.
 Self-sowing annual.
 Easy to grow from seed.
 Pansy -- Shade-tolerant annual that blooms in cool weather in a wide range of colors.
 Easy to grow from seed.
 Phlox drummondii -- Native wildflower.
 Pink, red, rose, magenta and white flowers.
 Easy to grow from seed.